Magoratogha/DeliverApp/README.md

-# Welcome to DeliverApp repo!
+# Welcome to DeliverApp's official repo!
 ## About DeliverApp
 DeliverApp is a mobile solution for a daily common deliveries problems.
 Do you need something but you can't go for it?
 Don't worry, We'll bring you it.